komali2/blog/content/posts/taidong-indepth-tourism/index.md

 After that excellent and exhausting tour, we pile back onto the bus and, after a quick 7-11 stop (refill water bottles!!), we all pass out for the hour drive to the next tribe we were to visit.

 We stop at a teahouse right above [ Duoliang Railway Station ](https://goo.gl/maps/oEBfa5MV9DqLshr7A), which I believe is the more famous thing in the area.
-The station is defunct now, but affords good photos of trains with the ocean in the background, if you're into that kind of thing, which judging by the google maps page for the thing, many thousands of people are.
+The station is defunct now, but affords good photos of trains with the ocean in the background, if you're into that kind of thing, which judging by the google maps page for the place, many thousands of people are.

 {{< figure src="woodtrain1.jpg" alt="Bream looking at an approaching train" caption="" >}}
 {{< figure src="woodtrain2.jpg" alt="A train with the ocean in the background" caption="The ocean was gorgeous that day!" >}}
 {{< figure src="wooddrinks.jpg" alt="A tray of drinks" caption="The fruit tea was very refreshing on this extremely hot day." >}}

 The tea shop was combined with the [local cultural center](https://goo.gl/maps/qYmTNozmzMpSYZ6C9), which included a woodworking shop.
-The woodworking cultural center thing was set up after a major typhoon caused a great deal of destruction in the village, upon which many descendants of villagers came back from Taipei and elsewhere to help rebuild.
+The woodworking cultural center thing was set up after a major typhoon caused a great deal of destruction in the village, upon which event many descendants of villagers came back from Taipei and elsewhere to help rebuild.
 They didn't really have any carpentry experience, so older folks taught them, and then they applied these skills to making other cool things, like art.
 Now the woodworking shop is used to create art, toys, and puzzles from local driftwood and wood.

 {{< figure src="woodman.jpg" alt="A man working with some wood" caption="Unfortunately we didn't get to do any woodworking." >}}
-{{< figure src="woodwooddesign.jpg" alt="Some carved driftwood" caption="The local developed their style to show off more of the intricacies of the local driftwood." >}}
+{{< figure src="woodwooddesign.jpg" alt="Some carved driftwood" caption="The locals developed their style to show off more of the intricacies of the local driftwood." >}}
 {{< figure src="woodwoodpuzzle.jpg" alt="A wood puzzle" caption="We spent a fair bit of time playing with the wooden blocks." >}}

 This tour was a bit less structured than the previous one, with a younger local finding us after we'd been chilling out for a bit, and reading a script off a piece of paper in somewhat challenged English.
-We quickly switched to preferring her to just speak Mandarin while Liana and Steven helped translate.
+We quickly switched to preferring her to just speak Mandarin while Liana and Stephen helped translate.
 No local student provided for translation here, for some reason, not that I minded.

 We were given rides (why not just a quick hike?
 I'm not sure) higher up the mountain into the tribal area proper, where we were brought to a little supermarket all the people we met really liked to talk about.
 It was run by the third generation of a family of Han Chinese that had come to the village decades ago.
 They're renown for being kind and letting children and poor people just take food.
 Later we learn they keep fastidious records and people would often find their grandparents had large debts at the store after they died.
 A lot of the food in the supermarket was super oldschool, lots of various canned good that Stephen and the other Taiwanese kept saying they hadn't seen in ages.
 That made me think about how boomers seemed to be eating a lot of funky canned food, which I thought was just a USA thing, but apparently not.
 We all bought little ice creams and headed to the second stop: a cool overhang that the village chief built cause he thought it would be a cool place to hang out in.